dfbarrero/aiCourse/assignments/neuroevolution/neuroevolution.md

 * Design an ANN topology and an evolutionary algorithm.

-This assignment assumes a basic knowledge of ANN and EA and Python programming (Inspyred and numpy).
+This assignment assumes a basic knowledge of ANN, EA and Python programming (Inspyred).
+Numpy is not a requirement.

 ## Preliminary steps